Rangi42/polishedcrystal/README.md

 * Add Glaceon, Leafeon, and Sylveon in the three unused Pokémon slots
 * Replace Cleffa and Igglybuff with Togekiss and Weavile
 * Mechanics:
-   * Update base stats, learnt moves, and move and item mechanics to Gen VI
+   * Update learnt moves, and move and item mechanics, to Gen VI
    * Gen III critical hit mechanics (ignore -Atk and +Def stat changes, don't ignore burn)
    * Catch rate formula from Gen III
    * Money loss formula from Gen III when whiting out